Eminem – “Lose Yourself” (Lyrics Review & Song Meaning)

 He goes home and barely knows his own daughter

-In the process of becoming the most successful rapper in the history, Eminem has had trouble keeping up with his family.
-I doubt Marshall and his daughter Hailie even has any contact with him to this point.
+In the process of becoming the most successful rapper in history, Eminem has had trouble keeping up with his family.
+I doubt Marshall and his daughter Hailie even have any contact with him to this point.

 But hold your nose cause here goes the cold water

 These hoes don’t want him no mo’, he’s cold product

 They moved on to the next schmoe who flows

 He nose-dove and sold nada, and so the soap opera

 Is told, it unfolds, I suppose it’s old, partner